voc/voctoweb/README.md

     webgen_base_dir: '/srv/www/webgen/src/browse',
     tmp_dir: '/tmp'

-Configure folder names for mime type with `config.mime_type_folder_mappings`.
-The values of this hash will be used as actual folder names in the filesystem.

 The podcast feed template is in `config/podcast_template.yml` and needs to copied to 'podcast.yml'

 ## Database creation